iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

 ====
 3.1 	Variables
 ----
 Extraction of domestic resources is modelled by variables that represent the quantity extracted per year in a period.
-A subdivision into cost categories (which are called "grades" in the model) and further into elasticity classes can be modelled.
+A subdivision into cost categories (which are called "grades" in the model) can be modelled.

 3.1.1 	Resource Extraction  Variables
 ~~~~~~~~~~~~~~~~~